joe-sky/jsx-sfc/packages/jsx-sfc/README.md

       `
     };
   },
-  // Notice: you need to pass in the second parameter.
+  // Notice: you need to pass in the second parameter, and also can pass in a function like styles.
   {
     utils: {
       trimWithPrefix(str: string) {